Anak Jalanan

-Anak Jalanan (English: "street kids") is an Indonesian action drama television series produced by SinemArt and broadcast on RCTI since 2015.
-The series is directed by Akbar Bhakti and stars Stefan William, Natasha Wilona, Ranty Maria, Ammar Zoni, Immanuel Caesar Hito, and Cut Meyriska.
+Anak Jalanan (lit.
+'Street Kids') is an Indonesian romance/sports drama television series produced by SinemArt and broadcast on RCTI since 2015.
+Directed by Akbar Bhakti, the series stars Stefan William, Natasha Wilona, Ranty Maria, Ammar Zoni, Immanuel Caesar Hito, and Cut Meyriska.

-Synopsis
+Plot summary

 Boy is a smart, handsome teenager who looks cool and gets plenty of attention from young women, whom he generally ignores.
 He is also the leader of the Warrior motorcycle gang.
 He still pines for Adriana, his ex-girlfriend who left him for a much older and wealthier man.

 One day, Boy saves Reva, a girl on a motorbike who is being chased by another gang.
 Boy is impressed with Reva's riding skills, but she is annoyed at him.
-The rival gang, led by Mondy, mistakenly believes Reva to be a member of Warrior, and she anticipates a gang rivalry.
+The rival gang, led by Mondy, mistakenly believe Reva to be a member of Warrior, and she anticipates a gang rivalry.
 Boy feels guilty and decides to dissolve Warrior.
 This leads to conflict among the group's members, and Warrior eventually splits up.

 Reva is the daughter of a wealthy businessman, Bey, and she races motorcycles as a form of rebellion against the fact that he marries Adriana, a girl her own age, after Reva's mother dies.
 Reva believes Adriana is the cause of her mother's death, and she resists Adriana's attempts to win her over.

 In the end, Boy dies in a motorcycle accident.